| The San Angel Inn |

 flavors blended amazingly well.

-Basically, we're talking about a slice of custard cake with caramel sauce.
 Ours came garnished with granola spinkles and a strawberry.

 No comments: